Heterogeneous Knowledge Transfer in Video Emotion Recognition, Attribution and Summarization: Introduction

+Our third task is \emph{emotion-oriented video summarization}.
+We argue that a good video summary should be succinct but also provide good coverage of the original video's emotion and information content.
+Hence our approach aims to balance emotion, information content, and length in providing an accurate video summary.

-{\bf Contributions:} We introduce a framework for transferring knowledge from heterogeneous sources (image and text) for the understanding of emotions in videos.
-For the first time, we demonstrate zero-shot emotion recognition by utilizing knowledge learned from text sources to the video domain.
-We also propose the first definitions and solutions for the problems of emotion video attribution and emotion-oriented summarization.
+\textbf{Contributions:} We introduce a framework for transferring knowledge from heterogeneous sources, including image and text, for the understanding of emotions in videos.
+To the best of our knowledge, this is the first work on zero-shot emotion recognition achieved by applying knowledge learned from text sources to the video domain.
+We also propose the first definition and solution for the problems of emotion video attribution and emotion-oriented summarization.
 We show that our emotion-oriented summaries are better than alternative methods that do not consider emotion.
-Finally, we introduce and will make available to the community two new emotion-centric video datasets: the Plutchik and Ekman emotion datasets.
+Finally, we introduce, and will make available to the community, two new emotion-centric video datasets: VideoStory-P14 and YF-E6.